 “The Lebanon that I am leaving soon has retained all those wonderful qualities that so impressed me when I first encountered this beautiful country; a talented, cosmopolitan, and energetic people; a lively and free media; a respect for diversity; and deep democratic traditions.”

-#8 Oh, Lady of Lebanon… Make of your green branches a protective roof for your children. -Charles Corm
+#8 O Lady of Lebanon… Make of your green branches a protective roof for your children. -Charles Corm

-“Oh lady of Lebanon, oh wide-shaded cedar, make of your green branches a protective roof for your children, despite the threats of a cyclone, and the roars of the devil, they fly under your branches and your overwhelming safety shields them.” -Charles Corm
+“O Lady of Lebanon, oh wide-shaded cedar, make of your green branches a protective roof for your children, despite the threats of a cyclone, and the roars of the devil, they fly under your branches, and your overwhelming safety shields them.” -Charles Corm

 In his long poem The Sacred Mountain, Lebanese writer, industrialist, and philanthropist Charles Corm contemplates the characteristics of Lebanon and admires its beauty.
 Corm is considered to be the leader of the Phoenicianism movement in Lebanon, which ignited a surge of nationalism that led to Lebanon’s independence.